5 Tricks for Latching with Flat Nipples

 1. Start feeding early

 3. Add shape to your nipple to provide more sensory input to make your nipple firmer.
-4. Activate the sucking muscles by letting them suck on your figure.

 5. Experiment with dripping small amounts of breast milk down above your nipple.